5 Tactics To Reduce Cholesterol Quickly

 If lifestyle changes aren’t enough…

 Take medications, if you need to, to lower your cholesterol into healthy ranges.
-“Drugs like statins can be very effective,” says cardiologist and Pritikin Medical Director Ronald Scheib, MD, “but do continue in your efforts to eat well and exercise because a healthy lifestyle can give you far, far more than drugs alone.
+“Drugs like statins can be very effective,” says Dr. Danine Fruge, MD, ABFP - Medical Director at the Pritikin Longevity Center, “but do continue in your efforts to eat well and exercise because a healthy lifestyle can give you far, far more than drugs alone.

 “With a healthy living program like Pritikin, you’re not only reducing cholesterol quickly, you’re also creating changes throughout your body that can profoundly improve your overall well-being.
 You’re reducing blood sugar levels and blood pressure.
 Other heart disease risk factors like triglyceride fats are also dropping dramatically.
 You’re also reducing inflammatory factors that sicken arteries.
 You’re shedding excess weight.
 And, quite simply, you’re feeling better, much better.
 Many of our guests at Pritikin tell us, ‘I had no idea I could feel this good again.’